salrashid123/salrashid123.github.io/private-api-access-gcp/README.md

 ```

-### VPC Service Control
+### 5a.
+[GCP.3] VPC Service Control

-Now that we've established API access via the tunnel, you can optionally enable API access to GCP services such that it must go through a trusted project (in our case, via the tunnel).
+At this point, the VPN connectivity to GCP APIs and VM is established via the tunnel.
+Optionally enable API access to GCP services such that it must go through a trusted project (in our case, via the tunnel).

 See [Service Perimeters](https://cloud.google.com/vpc-service-controls/docs/create-service-perimeters) as well as [Cloud IAM Roles for Administering VPC Service Controls](https://cloud.google.com/vpc-service-controls/docs/access-control).